Frostee Rucker

 Frostee Lynn Rucker (born September 14, 1983) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
-He played college football for the USC Trojans, and was selected by the Cincinnati Bengals in the third round of the 2006 NFL draft.
+He was accused of rape in 1997 as a freshman in high school.
+He then played college football for Colorado State University until he was accused of sexual assault and rape of two different women throughout his freshman year.
+After leaving CSU he was offered a scholarship and played for the USC Trojans and was charged with two counts of domestic battery and two counts of vandalism while at USC.
+He was selected by the Cincinnati Bengals in the third round of the 2006 NFL draft.
 Rucker has also played for the Cleveland Browns, Arizona Cardinals, and Oakland Raiders.

 Early life

+During the police’s 2002 investigation, it was revealed—through police records from Rucker’s hometown of Tustin, CA, that were faxed to authorities in Colorado—that Rucker had been charged with sexually assaulting an 11-year-old girl in 1997.
+According to the 2002 affidavit, Rucker had “pulled the swim suit [sic] bottoms off of the girl and attempted to have intercourse with her.
+Rucker acknowledged that sexual contact had occurred.”

+A records clerk in the Tustin Police Department confirmed to Broadly that there is a record for Rucker from 1997 and that “it is rape.”
+Because he and the alleged victim were minors at the time, the case is sealed.

 Rucker went to Tustin High School in Tustin, California, which DeShaun Foster, Matt McCoy, Chris Chester and Sam Baker also attended.
 He played running back and linebacker at Tustin High School and was named All-Golden West League MVP as a Senior in 2000.
 He attended Santa Ana High School during his junior year and earned All-League honors as a linebacker.
 He played both his freshman and senior years at Tustin High.